The Song of the Libelungs

 - Yes, the old man agreed.
 It's terribly hot.

 They were standing at the edge of the scorched plain.
 The damned slops stank like hell.
 Apart from them, no life animates the infinity of radioactive ash.
-Even their silver protective suits glittered inorganically under the bloody sun.
+Even their silver hazmat suits glittered inorganically under the bloody sun.
 Somewhere, in the shadows, the outline of the City loomed as if cut out.
 The broken parallelepipeds exposed black holes staring blindly at the brightly colored world of the Plain.
 The gray monoliths were, by the way, the only monochrome thing in the multicolored field of powder.

 "Since I was little, I liked to come and stay around Pustia," says the boy.
 I was running away from home and coming here.
 All the other children preferred to stay in Hrubă and listen to the chatter of the elders, stories about ancient peoples, with Heroes and Dragonflies.